FelixWindisch/hierarchical-LOD-gaussians/README.md

 pip install -r requirements.txt
 ```
+Install the last 5 dependencies with --no-build-isolation if you get errors.

 ### Compiling hierarchy generator and merger
 These files were adapted from Hierarchical 3DGS and can be built as follows: